 5 Ways For Your Blog to Stand Out

 1. Forget Freelancers

 Between keeping multiple clients happy and your office running smoothly, you have enough on your plate as a financial advisor, so how do you also keep up with a blog?
-Many thing blogging can be a time-consuming endeavor that can zaps you of your energy.
+Many things blogging can be a time-consuming endeavor that can zap you of your energy.
 But it doesn’t have to be!

 You are accustomed to discussing finances and dealing with large sums of money, so writing may not be your strong suit, and because of this, you may be tempted to hire an outside freelancer.
 Why is this not a good idea though?
 Freelancers are often great writers, but nobody knows your content better than you and your team.
 How are you going to cater to your niche when the blog lacks the detail and awareness that only you can offer?
 In order to combat this, consider the following instead:

 If you can use employees that understand your niche better than anyone else then you can engage them to write blog content.
 Even if the copywriting is not completely perfect, it will still be better to have content with engaging material from someone who really knows your business and target audience, than an outsider who may know AP-style like the back of their hand, but not understand the true pain-points of your niche market.

 2. Publish Articles From Experts Using Guest Blogs